Eyelid Surgery Atlanta

 Two common techniques for blepharoplasty include:

-- Upper Eyelid Surgery: For upper blepharoplasty, Dr. Killingsworth will make an incision that is hidden in the natural fold of the upper eyelid and extends past the outside corner into the laugh lines or other creases.
-Dr. Killingsworth will remove excess skin and fat through the incision before closing it.
+- Upper Eyelid Surgery: For upper blepharoplasty, your eyelid surgeon will make an incision that is hidden in the natural fold of the upper eyelid and extends past the outside corner into the laugh lines or other creases.
+Excess skin and fat will be removed through the incision before closing it.
 This incision is typically inconspicuous because it follows the contour of your eyelid.

-- Lower Eyelid Surgery: For lower blepharoplasty, Dr. Killingsworth will make an incision hidden underneath the lower eyelashes.
-He will remove excess skin, muscle, and fat through the incision.
+- Lower Eyelid Surgery: For lower blepharoplasty, your eyelid surgeon will make an incision hidden underneath the lower eyelashes and remove excess skin, muscle, and fat through the incision.
 In some cases, fat may be redistributed to eliminate bulging or puffiness below the eyes.
-Dr. Killingsworth places your incision in natural crease lines to remain inconspicuous.
+Your incision will be placed in natural crease lines to remain inconspicuous.
 In certain cases, your incision may be placed inside the lower eyelid.
 Laser treatments may be used to help tighten loose skin under the eye.

 HOW IS EYELID SURGERY PERFORMED?